|The superior baiting system. Baiting canisters placed around your home designed to target and eliminate foraging termites|

 - It is transferable to any subsequent homeowner.

 With our additional control measures of liquid termiticides, gel baits, foam insecticide and borates, Horne’s Termite Control is more than just baited on Day 1–It is LETHAL ON DAY 1 and we back this with a warranty that begins on Day 1!
+Just because a station is pre-baited, doesn’t mean it is killing termites!

 1. Is the pest control company you are considering well established?